The first thing that came to mind when writing this article was “can a diabetic smoke marijuana?”.

 Medical Research on Cannabis and Diabetes

 Unlike other medical conditions, quite a few studies have been conducted on the connection between cannabis and diabetes.
-Even though there is still quite a lot of conflicting evidence on marijuana’s role in delaying the risk of developing type 2 diabetes, current studies are showing that it is beneficial for those already diagnosed with type 2 or type 1 diabetes.
+Even though there is still quite a lot of conflicting evidence on marijuana’s role in delaying the risk of developing type 2 diabetes, current studies are showing that it is beneficial for those already diagnosed with type 1 or type 2 diabetes.

-- In 2013 the results of a 5-year study were released showing that out of 4657 respondents, of which 2554 had used cannabis, those that had used marijuana had 16% lower fasting insulin levels as well as having 17% lower levels of insulin resistance and higher levels of HDL-C.
+- In 2013, the results of a 5-year study were released showing that out of 4657 respondents, of which 2554 had used cannabis, those that had used marijuana had 16% lower fasting insulin levels as well as having 17% lower levels of insulin resistance and higher levels of HDL-C.

-Why is Marijuana Thought to Be An Effective Treatment?
+Why Is Marijuana Thought to Be an Effective Treatment?

 According to NORML, “Endocannabinoids and their receptors are found throughout the body.
 In each tissue, the cannabinoid system performs different tasks, but the goal is always the same: homeostasis, the maintenance of a stable internal environment despite fluctuations in the external environment.
 Cannabinoids promote homeostasis at every level of biological life, from the sub-cellular to the organism, and perhaps to the community and beyond.”

 Now that we understand that marijuana is assumed to have a positive effect on people with diabetes, does this mean that you should head out to your local pot dealer and smoke weed day and night?
-Heavens No!
+Heavens no!

-Furthermore, dosing is a major factor when it comes to treating different medical conditions.
+Furthermore, dosing is a major factor when it comes to managing different medical conditions.
 It is always best to schedule an appointment with a marijuana doctor to receive a consultation before any cannabis intake.
-This is because one of the major risk factors of marijuana use with diabetes is hypoglycemia, a situation where the marijuana causes your blood glucose (sugar) levels to drop too low.
+This is because one of the major risk factors of marijuana use with diabetes is hypoglycemia, a situation where marijuana causes your blood glucose (sugar) levels to drop too low.

 5 Best Marijuana Strains for Diabetes

-#2 – Green Crack (The Best Day Cannabis Strain)
+#2 – Green Crack: the Best DayTIME Cannabis Strain

-While this cannabis strain is tough to find, it is known to be very effective in treating diabetes due to its high levels of THCV.
-In a study of 62 diabetic patients*, scientists found that THCV treatment successfully improved fasting insulin levels and reduced blood glucose.
+While this cannabis strain is tough to find, it is said to be very effective in treating diabetes due to its high levels of THCV.
+In a study of 62 diabetic patients, scientists found that THCV treatment successfully improved fasting insulin levels and reduced blood glucose.

 Doug’s Varin contains both THCV and THC, and the combination is perfect for achieving a high that is medicinal and satisfying.

-#5 – Cannatonic (The Ultimate Medical Cannabis Strain)
+#5 – Cannatonic: the Ultimate Medical Cannabis Strain

 Final Thoughts About Marijuana and Diabetes